-Most people think they are very good lie detectors but that is wishful thinking and so far from reality.
+Most people think that they are very good lie detectors, but that is wishful thinking and so far from reality.

-It is true that some people are really born human lie detector without specific training.
-But those are rare exceptions.
-Naturally, we are far better at telling lies than at recognizing them.
+It is true that some people really are lie detectors by nature without special training.
+But these are rare exceptions.
+Of course, we are much better at telling lies than at recognizing them.
 We have much more practice in that.
-Without special training, most people, including those from professions where detecting lies is crucial, achieve a mediocre lie-detection rate.
+Without special training, most people, even those in professions where the uncovering of lies is critical, achieve a mediocre lie detection rate.

-When we know a person well, we believe we will, therefore, be able to see the telltale signs.
-Truth is that makes lie detection more difficult because the natural default position for humans is to believe the people they are emotionally close to.
+If we know a person well, we believe we will be able to see the treacherous signs.
+The truth is that lie detection is made more difficult because the natural attitude for humans is to believe the people they are emotionally close to.

-What is said sometimes cannot be totally discounted in lie detection.
-How things are said and how a person behaves while communicating are far more important.
-The nonverbal cues of our body language tell more than most of us realize.
-Relying solely on what is said is inherently unreliable.
-Accurate lie detectors rely on a combination of what they’re told and what you observe.
+What’s said can’t always be checked in lie detection.
+Much more critical is how things are said and how a person behaves in communication.
+The non-verbal cues of our body language say more than most of us realize.
+Relying only on what is said is inherently unreliable.
+Accurate lie recognition is based on a combination of what you are told and what you observe.
 Congruence plays a particularly important role here.

-To be honest to yourself about the abilities to detect lies may help you with some decisions.
-Especially when your gut feeling gives you a signal to stay alerted.
-Don’t overrule it!
+Assess your ability to recognize lies realistically.
+This can help you to make better decisions.
+Especially when your gut gives you a signal to stay alert.
+Don’t reject it!